Loading... Testing....

 The question to ask is, does a bank’s sponsorship of a trial translate into access to such trials for their customers?
 Are their customers ultimately paying the costs of these sponsorships regardless of their service fees?

 It’s worth noting that a large percentage of the stem cells donated to public cord blood banks are sold for research.
-There is a great deal of research into stem cell transplant applications, with hundreds of clinical trials currently underway.
+There is a great deal of research into stem cell transplant applications, with thousands of clinical trials already initiated.

 MiracleCord is always looking to find new treatment opportunities for stem cells, but we do not financially support these clinical trials in the interest of keeping our service fees as low as possible.